 There are a couple different variations of this error depending upon the browser you’re running.

-In Google Chrome this error will show as DNS_PROBE_FINISHED_NXDOMAIN (as seen below) and will say that the DNS address could not be found.
+In Google Chrome this error will show as DNS_PROBE_FINISHED_NXDOMAIN (as seen below), highlighting that this site can’t be reached, followed by server IP address could not be found.

 This site can’t be reached or This webpage is not available.